 Study organisation

-In case you apply with an international first degree through uni-assist, they will charge you a fee.
-Please visit their website to find out more.
+If you apply with an international first degree through uni-assist, they will charge you an application fee (more information).

-Yes.
-You can study the programme at a reduced workload, i.e. 50%.
-This will increase the overall length of your studies, i.e. eight semesters instead of four.
+You can study the programme with a reduced workload, i.e., 50 percent.
+That will increase the overall length of your studies, i.e., eight semesters instead of four.
 Please find out more here.

 Semester abroad, internships, and career prospects

-That’s completely up to you!
+That is up to you.
 Either of these options is fine.
+A semester abroad is not mandatory.

-We do have contacts in the field, and we’re happy to support you with finding the right internship for you.
-In addition, the university also provides support and advice on this.
-Find out more on the university's career service website and on the International Centre's website on internships abroad.
+We do have contacts in the field, and we are happy to support you with finding the right internship for you.
+In addition, the university also provides support and advice on this matter.
+Find out more on the career service website and on the International Centre's website on internships abroad.

-You can conduct applied practice and receive supervision, e.g. during your third semester, and it will count as your internship.
-Please expect to pay additional fees for that kind of individual training.
-We’re happy to connect you with supervisors.
+You can gain experience in applied practice and receive supervision, e.g., during your third semester.
+That can count towards your internship.
+Please be aware that, in this case, you might have to pay additional fees.
+We are happy to connect you with supervisors.

 You may also like